Axonius, a cybersecurity asset management startup, raises $20M in Series B – TechCrunch

 The company already has big-name clients like The New York Times and Schneider Electric, as well as a handful of customers in the Fortune 500.

-Sysman said the bulk of the funding will go towards the expansion of its sales and marketing teams but also the continued improvement and development of its product.
+Sysman said the bulk of the funding will go toward the expansion of its sales and marketing teams, but also the continued improvement and development of its product.
 “We’re hitting the gas and continuing to bring our solution to as many organizations in the market as we can,” he said.

 Axonius said OpenView partner Mackey Craven, who focuses on cloud computing and enterprise infrastructure companies, will join the board of directors following the fundraise.